Skip to Content

 It allows access to environmental noise collected from device drivers and other sources.

 The bits of noise are stored in a pool.
-When the pool is empty, reads from /dev/random will block until additional environmental noise is gathered.
+When the pool is empty, reads from /dev/random will be blocked until additional environmental noise is gathered.

-This means that the call will not block, but the output may contain less entropy than the corresponding read from /dev/random.
+This means that the call will not be blocked, but the output may contain less entropy than the corresponding read from /dev/random.

-If your client needs too much time to connect when the authentication is required, you might consider to instruct Java to use /dev/urandom instead of /dev/random, by adding the following option to the Application Server startup command-line:
+If your thin client needs too much time to connect when the authentication is required, consider using /dev/urandom instead of /dev/random by adding the following option to the Application Server startup command-line:

 -Djava.security.egd=file:///dev/urandom